Tag

 Apr 16, 2021

-Contributing to the .Net Runtime
+Contributing to the .NET Runtime

 My First .Net Contribution Today a feature enhancement I proposed and implemented was merged into the .Net runtime main branch for .Net 6 release!
 The Background At the time I was working for a company called, WatchGuard …